-From our work with scatter plots, we know that an equation for a line of best fit can be found to model the data and to predict other values in keeping with the relationship.
+From our work with scatter plots, we know that an equation for a line of best fit (a linear regression) can be found to model the data and to predict other values in keeping with the relationship.
 Sometimes, however, a "straight line" is not the best shape (curve) to represent the data.
 There are actually, many different types of "curves" that can be used to model data.

 So, how do you determine the best curve (function)